awsdocs/iam-user-guide/doc_source/IAM_UseCases.md

 ### Integration with a Third\-Party Business<a name="S3_3rdPartyBusiness"></a>

 Organizations often work with partner companies, consultants, and contractors\.
 Example Corp has a partner called the Widget Company, and a Widget Company employee named Shirley needs to put data into a bucket for Example Corp's use\.
 John creates a group called *WidgetCo* and a user named `Shirley` and adds Shirley to the WidgetCo group\.
-John also creates a special bucket called *example\_partner\_bucket* for Shirley to use\.
+John also creates a special bucket called *aws\-s3\-bucket1* for Shirley to use\.

 John updates existing policies or adds new ones to accommodate the partner Widget Company\.
 For example, John can create a new policy that denies members of the WidgetCo group the ability to use any actions other than write\.
 This policy would be necessary only if there's a broad policy that gives all users access to a wide set of Amazon S3 actions\.